-- Skin glue: This is only suitable for small wounds which aren’t very deep.
-The glue holds the surface skin together so healing can occur below.
+- Skin glue: This is only suitable for minor wounds which aren’t very deep.
+The adhesive holds the surface skin together so healing can occur below.

 - Stitches: Also called sutures, this is the most common method of closing wounds.
 A sterile needle is used to stitch the skin together with suture material (often silk or nylon).

 - Staples: Staples are used for deep wounds with straight edges.
 They are often used in areas where the skin isn’t very thick, such as scalp wounds.
 They are faster and easier to apply than traditional stitches.

 - Adhesive Bandages (including butterfly bandages and SteriStrips): Instead of stitching the skin together, adhesive bandages hold the skin on both sides of the wound together.

 Adhesive bandages are NOT suitable for many types of wounds.
 They should NOT be used when: